International Packet Switched Service: History

 This network grew from Europe and the United States to cover Canada, Hong Kong and Australia by 1981, and by the 1990s it provided a worldwide networking infrastructure.

 Companies and individual users could connect in to the network, via a PSS (Packet Switch Stream) modem, or an X.25 PAD (packet assembler/disassembler), and a dedicated PSS line, and use it to connect to a variety of online databases and mainframe systems.
 There was a choice of about three different speeds of PSS lines, although a faster line was more costly to rent.

 By 1984 British Telecom had joined the PSS to the global network and was providing IPSS services to customers.
-Companies including Dynatech, were providers of Interconnectivity and infrastructure devices including line drivers, modems, self configuring modems, 4 port, 8 port and 16 port PADs, and switches.
+Companies including Dynatech, were providers of interconnectivity and infrastructure devices including line drivers, modems, self configuring modems, 4 port, 8 port and 16 port PADs, and switches.
 These were physical boxes delivering full implementation of x.25, x.28, x.29 and x.3 protocols with physical connectivity conforming to RS232 asynchronous connectivity specification.

+JANET connections were available via IPSS.
 In 1988 the IPSS directory listed approximately 800 global sites available for connection via X.25.

 The network later adopted TCP/IP and provided infrastructure for the early Internet.